Asthma in Teens and Adults (cont.)

 IN THIS ARTICLE

-Asthma often begins during infancy or childhood but may start at any age and last throughout your life.
-It can increase your risk for complications from lung and airway infections, such as acute bronchitis and pneumonia.
+Asthma often begins during infancy or childhood, but it can start at any age.
+It may last throughout your life.

 Asthma is classified as intermittent, mild persistent, moderate persistent, and severe persistent.

-Asthma—even mild asthma—may result in changes to the airway system (airway remodeling) and may speed up and make worse the natural decrease in lung function that occurs as we age.3 And some experts believe asthma may raise your risk for chronic obstructive pulmonary disease (COPD).4
+Even mild asthma may cause changes to the airway system.
+It may speed up and make worse the natural decrease in lung function that occurs as we age.

 Asthma during pregnancy

-Asthma can affect your pregnancy.
-It may occur for the first time during pregnancy, or it may change during pregnancy.
+Asthma can occur for the first time during pregnancy, or it may change during pregnancy.

-When asthma is properly controlled, a pregnant woman with asthma can have a normal pregnancy with little or no increased risk to herself or her fetus.
-But if the asthma is not well controlled, there are risks to the pregnant woman and her fetus.
-The management of asthma in pregnant women and nonpregnant women is basically the same, although a pregnant woman may need to take different medicines and needs to monitor the fetus's health as well as her own.
+When asthma is properly controlled, a woman can have a normal pregnancy with little or no increased risk to herself or the baby.
+But if the asthma isn't well controlled, there are risks to the pregnant woman and the baby.

 eMedicineHealth Medical Reference from Healthwise